The Business Administration Accounting PhD Program will be accepting applications for Fall 2024.

 Additional program information is available in the statement of policies and the description of the PhD student evaluation process.
 The dissertation is then filed in the UK library.

 An accounting plan of study requires a minimum of 40 credit hours.
-Students normally take 9 credit hours each semester, and 4 hours their first summer.
+Students normally take a minimum of 9 and up to 12 credit hours each semester.
 The coursework has two components:

 Core coursework requirements